ryudith/mezzio-simple-throttle/readme.md

 # **mezzio-simple-throttle**

-`Ryudith\MezzioSimpleThrottle` is throttle middleware library for Mezzio framework.
+`Ryudith\MezzioSimpleThrottle` is throttle middleware for Mezzio framework.

 ## **Instalation**